jess-n-chen/jc-cu-c20-react-portfolio/README.md

 ## Installation

 1. Clone the repository to your local drive.
+2. Run npx create-react-app to create a local React Application
+3. Move the public, src and package.json files into the newly created react-app directory.
-2. Run npm i in order to install the npm package dependencies as specified in the package.json file.
+4. Run npm i in order to install any new npm package dependencies as specified in the package.json file.
-3. Run npm start in the command line to use the application.
+5. Run npm start in the command line to use the application.

 ## Screenshots